 Pan: Click on the buttons to pan the map image.
-Zoom: Click on the buttons to zoom in or out on the map image.
+Reset pan and zoom: Click on the buttons to zoom in or out on the map image.
 Reset pan and zoom: Click to remove the pan and zoom settings.

 Radar position